croquet/croquet-docs/webshowcase/ShowcaseSpec.md

 This field is currently for information only.
 A future version of Metaverse it may be used to set the title element of the HTML header.

+### privacy:string

+By default, Web Showcase sessions are invite-only (equivalent to `privacy: "invite"`).
+That means every visitor to your site will get their own session, and they can use the "invite" menu item to invite others.

+If you specify `privacy: "public"` then all visitors to your site will be put into the same session and see each other.

 ### voiceChat:boolean

 If true, the spatial voice chat is enabled and the voice chat widget is added.
 Clicking on the green phone icon will turn on the audio device.